Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 ## References to objects and object sharing

 One important thing is different from R6 objects and all other R objects: the R6 objects have a state that can be modified.
-If you are used to other object-oriented programming languages this might not sound like much of a deal, but in general we can assume that calling functions do not have side-effects in R except for changing values that variables point to.
+If you are used to other object-oriented programming languages, this might not sound like much of a deal, but in general, we can assume that calling functions do not have side-effects in R, except for changing values that variables point to.
 When objects can suddenly change state, we need to worry about when two references are to the same object or merely references to two objects that represent the same values.

 The first thing you need to know is that values set in the definition of `private` and `public` lists are shared between objects of a class.
 To see this in action we can define these two classes: